Complete Guide on 18 Types of Cement with Names & Pictures

 Low-heat cement (LHC) is a hydraulic binding substance that combines Portland cement, gypsum, and other additives.
 It has a tiny quantity of tricalcium aluminate and a high concentration of dicalcium silicate.

-LHC is designed to have a reduced heat of hydration in concrete, making it ideal for big concrete pours where temperature increases and maximum temperature must be controlled.
+LHC is designed to reduce the heat of hydration in concrete, making it ideal for big concrete pours where temperature increases and maximum temperature must be controlled.

 It is ecologically beneficial, encouraging energy efficiency and lowering carbon emissions.
 LHC made up of chosen cement clinker, gypsum, and powdered granulated blast furnace slag, meets AS 3972, Special Purpose Type LH requirements.